Kegbot/kegbot-server/docs/source/kegboard-guide/firmware.rst

 Build and Flash: GUI
 --------------------

-Open the file ``kegboard.pde`` in the Arduino studio.
+Open the file ``kegboard.ino`` in the Arduino studio.
 You should see a listing of the source.

 You should not need to make any changes to the source file to have a working